marceloFA/enhanced-tic-tac-toe/readme.md

 # Enhanced Tic-tac-toe

 [React docs](https://reactjs.org/tutorial/tutorial.html) teaches how to build a simple tic-tac-toe app and suggests as exercise some enhancments on this app.
-This is a version that includes those enahncements.
+This is a version that includes those enhancements.
 They are:

 * Display the location for each move in the format (col, row) in the move history list.
 * Bold the currently selected item in the move list.